strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 ### Simulate the upgrade without updating any files (dry run)

-When passing the `--dry-run` option, the codemods are executed without actually editing the files.
+When passing the `-n` or `--dry` option, the codemods are executed without actually editing the files.
 This allows simulating the upgrade of the codebase, checking the outcomes without applying any changes:

 Examples: